Interesting Facts

 Cats Suffering From Arthritis

 Heat therapy can help arthritis-affected cats minimize discomfort, stiffness, and muscular spasms.
-You can place a heating pad on your cat’s bed.
-Set it on the lowest setting for 20 to 30 minutes and cover it with a thin blanket for your cat to rest on.
+Place a heating pad on your cat’s bed, set it to the lowest temperature, and let your cat rest on it for 20 to 30 minutes, covering it with a thin blanket.

 Orphaned Kittens